coreos/rpm-ostree/docs/treefile.md

     The default is `false` out of conservatism; you likely want to enable this.

+ * `nosetuid`: boolean, optional.
+Defaults to `false`.
+If enabled, rpm-ostree will remove the SetUID and SetGID bits from all executables.

  * `readonly-executables`: boolean, optional.
 Defaults to `false` (for backcompat).
     If enabled, rpm-ostree will remove the write bit from all executables.